Faulty engineering led to implosion of Titan submersible headed to Titanic wreckage, NTSB finds

 The NTSB report states that the faulty engineering of the Titan “resulted in the construction of a carbon fiber composite pressure vessel that contained multiple anomalies and failed to meet necessary strength and durability requirements.”
 It also stated that OceanGate, the owner of the Titan, failed to adequately test the Titan and was unaware of its true durability.

-The report also said the Titan likely would have been found sooner had OceanGate followed standard guidance for emergency response, and that would have saved “time and resources even though a rescue was not possible in this case.”
+The report also said the wreckage of the Titan likely would have been found sooner had OceanGate followed standard guidance for emergency response, and that would have saved “time and resources even though a rescue was not possible in this case.”

 The NTSB report dovetails with a Coast Guard report released in August that described the Titan implosion as preventable.
 The Coast Guard determined that safety procedures at OceanGate, a private company based in Washington state, were "critically flawed" and found "glaring disparities" between safety protocols and actual practices.

 OceanGate suspended operations in July 2023 and wound down.
-Representatives for the company did not respond to a request for comment Wednesday.
-A company spokesperson offered condolences to the families of those who died after the Coast Guard report was released in August.
+A spokesperson for the company declined to comment on Wednesday.

+In August, after the Coast Guard report was released, a company spokesperson offered condolences to the families of those who died.

-The implosion of the Titan killed OceanGate CEO Stockton Rush and led to lawsuits and calls for tighter regulation of private deep sea expeditions.
+The Titan's implosion killed OceanGate CEO Stockton Rush and led to lawsuits and calls for tighter regulation of private deep sea expeditions.
 The implosion also killed French underwater explorer Paul-Henri Nargeolet, known as “Mr. Titanic”; British adventurer Hamish Harding; and two members of a prominent Pakistani family, Shahzada Dawood and his son Suleman Dawood.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.